Is Calorie Counting Effective?

 Protein Burns More Calories

 A specific dynamic action occurs between protein, carbohydrates, and fats.
 Thus, the thermic effect of these foods increase energy expenditure that comes from digestion and assimilation of their nutrients.
-While carbohydrates and fats are important for a healthy diet, research has shown protein boosts metabolism at a higher.
+While carbohydrates and fats are important for a healthy diet, research has shown protein boosts metabolism at a higher rate.

 In fact, protein boosts metabolism by 20 to 30 percent compared to five to 10 percent for carbohydrates and zero to five percent for fats.
 In other words, you will burn 20 to 30 calories for every 100 protein calories you ingest.

 While protein is important for weight loss doesn’t mean that you should go hog-wild on a protein-only or high protein diet.
 In fact, it can be dangerous for your metabolic processes to eliminate carbohydrates and fats as they do provide important benefits for your body.
-However, including 20 to 35 percent of your diet with both plant-based and animal proteins will help you lose weight faster.
+However, including 20 to 35 percent of your diet with high quality protein will help you lose weight faster.

 Losing weight can be a difficult prospect if you’re not eating the right types of calories.
 Plus, calorie counting is a nuisance and can even thwart your weight loss goals.
 Be sure to include natural foods high in soluble and insoluble fibers and moderate in quality proteins.
 They will make sure your body is getting all the nutrients it needs leaving deficiencies behind that actually cause cravings and fat holding.
 If you’re still having trouble losing weight after four weeks of incorporating these recommendations, then you may want to add a calorie tracker to your daily regimen.
 However, I highly doubt you will need to.